Careers Education, Information, Advice and Guidance

 Independent, Impartial Careers Advice

 Schools now have a duty to provide access to unbiased and impartial careers guidance for their students.
-Anglian Learning Trust sought the services of a Level 7 qualified Independent Career Guidance Adviser/Counsellor, Mrs Laurie Simpson who is able to provide high quality, personalised, career information and advice to individuals and groups of students.
+Anglian Learning Trust sought the services of a Level 7 qualified Independent Career Guidance Counsellor, Mrs Laurie Simpson who is able to provide high quality, personalised, career information and advice to individuals and groups of students.
 Deeper guidance counselling interventions facilitate the exploration of an individual’s skills, attributes and interests in relation to their career options.
 Mrs Simpson further supports staff across Trust communities to enhance the provision of careers education and work-related leaning activities, thereby promoting student learning and progression.
 Students can request an interview, via their form tutor, or parents are able to contact the school to make a request.
 Student data is shared with Mrs Simpson, in order for the most accurate and helpful advice to be given.

-As our CEIAG programme is being developed, we are currently starting work towards the first module of the Cambridgeshire CEAIG Award.
-This is an accreditation enabling providers to demonstrate excellence in raising student aspiration, achievement and progression which meets the ‘Quality in Careers Standard’ national validation.
-The intention is to have completed both modules of this award and become fully accredited within two years.Back to Curriculum
+Notice of intent to complete this Standard which is an accreditation enabling providers to demonstrate excellence in raising student aspiration, achievement and progression which meets national validation.
+The intention is to complete the Standard and become fully accredited within two years.Back to Curriculum